-b.
-The facility operator shall enter into a written agreement with the local fire department regarding fire protection at the facility.
+4. enter into a written agreement with the local fire department regarding fire protection at the facility;

-c.
-The facility operator shall develop and implement a fire protection and safety plan for the facility to ensure personnel protection and minimize impact to the environment.
+5. develop and implement a fire protection and safety plan for the facility to ensure personnel protection and minimize impact to the environment;

-4. Suitable drainage structures or features shall be provided to prevent or control standing water in the waste tires, waste tire material, and associated storage areas.
+6. provide suitable drainage structures or features to prevent or control standing water in the waste tires, waste tire material, and associated storage areas;

-5. All water discharges, including stormwater runoff, from the site shall be in accordance with applicable state and federal rules and regulations.
+7. control all water discharges, including stormwater runoff, from the site in accordance with applicable state and federal rules and regulations;